 - Learning Experiences: The intern should have a variety of experiences to develop knowledge, skills, and abilities.
 Ideally, the supervisor and intern should develop a learning plan together.

 - Seminar Attendance: Interns must be permitted the time to attend three week-long professional development seminars which are part of their academic requirements.
-One is held in the fall at the International City/County Management Association conference, and the other two are held on the KU campus in January and April.
+One is held in the fall at the International City/County Management Association conference, and the other two are held in the Lawrence, KS area in January and May.

 Prior to each seminar, we contact the intern and the supervisor to inquire how the intern is progressing.
 We also remind the supervisor about the seminar obligations.
 The goal is to keep the supervisor informed and to monitor the quality of the internship experience.
 Graduation, at the end of the internship, symbolizes a readiness to enter the profession.
-Supervisors are invited to attend the Master's Hooding Ceremony and Graduation Banquet event, held in April in Lawrence, KS.
+Supervisors are invited to attend the Master's Hooding Ceremony and School of Public Affairs & Administration graduation event, held in May in Lawrence, KS.

-Please contact Ray Hummert (firstname.lastname@example.org, 785-864-9097) for additional information about the internship experience or the MPA students.
+Please contact Cari Ann Kreienhop, email@example.com (785-864-3665) for additional information about the internship experience or the MPA students.